epzona/Exploring-eBay-Sales/Exploring American Deaths Abroad/README.md

 ## Exploring U.S. Deaths Abroad Since 2002
-Having the opportunity visit a number of different countries for work and leisure, I always make sure to research travel risks and stay aware of current news to keep myself safe.
-One of the resources I use is the U.S. State Dept website, featuring travel advisories and information of American non-natural caused deaths overseas since October 2002.
+The U.S. State Dept website features information of American non-natural caused deaths overseas since October 2002.
 In this project, I will explore this dataset to answers questions like:

 * What country outside of the U.S. has the most deaths since 2002?
 In this decade, 2010s?
 * What is the leading cause of overseas deaths?